-What is the purpose of the visa?
+What is the purpose of a visa?

 An F-1 student will also need to apply for a new visa if the SEVIS number on the I-20 has changed, regardless of whether or not a formerly issued F-1 visa has expired.

-Applying For A Visa
+Applying for a Visa

-For information about the steps involved in a visa application, see Applying For A Visa.
+For information about the steps involved in a visa application, see Applying for a Visa.